formulajs/formulajs.info/index.md

 For example `=2^3` is a valid Excel function that will return `8`.
 The `^` operator means something else in JavaScript (`2^3` return `1`, you can learn more [here why](https://www.w3schools.com/js/js_bitwise.asp)).
 With Formula.js you can write `formulajs.POWER(2, 3)` which is equivalent to `Math.pow(2, 3)` in plain JavaScript.

+## Migration guide

+### From formulajs

+If you were previously using [formulajs from Sutoiku](https://www.npmjs.com/package/formulajs), some functions have been removed, due to dependency simplification.

+Text functions:

+`FIXED, TEXT, DOLLAR, VALUE`

+Math functions:

+`MDETERM, MINVERSE, MMULT, MUNIT`

+Otherwise the 2 packages are fully compatible.
+You can swap them.

+### From @handsontable/formulajs

+The code of this package is originally forked from [@handsontable/formulajs](https://github.com/handsontable/formula.js#readme) version 2.0.2 (released in January 2020).
+The two packages were identical at the time.
+There is no regression, only fixes and new functions since the fork.